databio/pepatac/README.md

 Version 0.3 of this pipeline requires looper version 0.6 or greater.
 You can upgrade looper with: `pip install --user --upgrade https://github.com/epigen/looper/zipball/master`.

 **Prerequisite R packages**.
+This pipeline uses R to generate QC metric plots.
+The dependencies introduced by thes plotting scripts are detailed here.
+REQUIRED:
+The TSS Enrichment Plot is generated using the ggplot2 package (v2.2.1).

+OPTIONAL:
+The R script ATAC_Looper_Summary_plot.R requires additional packages but this script is an optional add-on to the pipeline.
+The following packages are required in addition to ggplot2: gplots (v3.0.1) reshape2 (v1.4.2)
+grid (v3.3.3) - This package comes pre-installed in R versions > 1.8.0

-This pipeline uses R to generate plots using the ggplot2 package (v2.2.1).
-For R versions >=3.2.2, you can install this package like this:
+For R versions >=3.2.2, you can install these packages like this:
 ```
 R #Start R
 install.packages("https://cran.r-project.org/src/contrib/ggplot2_2.2.1.tar.gz", repos=NULL)
+install.packages("https://cran.r-project.org/src/contrib/gplots_3.0.1.tar.gz", repos=NULL)
+install.packages("https://cran.r-project.org/src/contrib/reshape2_1.4.2.tar.gz", repos=NULL)
 ```

-For earlier version of R, you can install this package like this:
+For earlier version of R, you can install these package like this (substitute appropriate URL from above for desired package):
 ```
 wget https://cran.r-project.org/src/contrib/ggplot2_2.2.1.tar.gz
 R #Start R
 install.packages(/path/to/ggplot2_2.2.1.tar.gz, repos = NULL, type="source")
 ```

 **Required executables**.
 You will need some common bioinformatics tools installed.
 The list is specified in the pipeline configuration file ([pipelines/ATACseq.yaml](pipelines/ATACseq.yaml)) tools section.